 Support in schools is provided by EAL specialist teachers, teacher assistants and multilingual teacher assistants.

-Interpreters are used ensuring that students and their parents/carers receive essential information and to allow dialogue between all those involved in the students’ education and wellbeing.
+Interpreters are used to ensure students and their parents/carers receive essential information and to support dialogue between all those involved in the students’ education and wellbeing.

 For further information, contact: EAL.email@example.com